 Color correction and grading in post-production

-There seems to be agreement that simply transcoding HD 8-bit material to 10-bit for post work helps with color grading.
-With 10-bit HD downconverted from 8-bit UHD I'd expect this to hold true or even slightly improve (because of the additionaL information in the luma channel).
+There seems to be agreement that simply transcoding HD 8-bit material to 10-bit for post work helps with color grading (though I'm not going to go off on a tangent about why).
+With 10-bit HD downconverted from 8-bit UHD I'd expect this to hold true or even slightly improve (because of the additional information in the luma channel).

 For more on this subject, including some ideas for how best to do the down-conversion, see the following pages (and search the web for more recent items on the same subject, since I suspect we're going to be hearing more about it):